 Voting papers should not be collected from electors by candidates or their assistants.
-Each elector is required to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located at Ōtorohanga District Council office or library.
+Each elector is required to post or deliver their own voting paper to the Electoral Officer or official voting boxes located at Ōtorohanga District Council office.

 Candidates can use official titles in their campaigning material, ie Dr, OMNZ, CMNZ, Sir, Madam etc but these are not permitted on the voting papers.